jsxiao317/DPL-JX-Electoral-Integrity-and-Fourth-Branch-Research/paper.md

 Equally, we normatively contend that an acting ‘fourth branch’, responsible for securing electoral integrity mechanisms, is foundationally crucial to the future function of liberal democracies.
 We cite the Bolivian Election of 2019 and 2025 and its parallels to the US 2020 Presidential Election, among other comparative scenarios in this paper, to evidence our prescription of a nuanced ‘fourth branch’ constitutional design.
 Indeed, this paper postulates and explores how an independent, civil, non-governmentally bound and nonpartisan institution reinforces the supply-side and demand-side empirical framework established.

+To further our research, we are in contact with Bolivian electoral management NGOs, in light of the 2025 election, to provide qualitative evaluation to our hypotheses.

 ## 2. Theory and Hypotheses